 - Walking drunk

 - Weakness or lethargy

 What will happen at the Vet?

-If you pet ingests any amount of Xylitol, they will very likely require hospitalization where his or her blood sugar will be closely monitored for 12-24 hours, they will receive administration of dextrose, iv fluids, liver protectants, and any additional supportive care that may be necessary depending on the amount consumed.
+If your pet ingests any amount of Xylitol, they will very likely require hospitalization where his or her blood sugar will be closely monitored for 12-24 hours, they will receive the administration of dextrose, iv fluids, liver protectants, and any additional supportive care that may be necessary depending on the amount consumed.

 Your dog will most likely need critical care.
 It is imperative that you share ALL of the symptoms your pet is experiencing as well as what item he or she consumed so they can pinpoint exactly how much Xylitol was eaten.

 They say “An ounce of prevention is worth a pound of cure”.
 If your friends and family interact with your pets be sure to ask them if they have any sugar-free or low-sugar products with them.
 Ensure they don’t share any baked treats with your dog and keep guest room doors closed if your pet is prone to snooping.